Improving ASR Fairness for Cleft Lip and Palate Speech: A Study on Severity-Aware Data Mixing: Experimental setup, and results

-Interestingly, though the ASR is trained using CLP, testing with normal does not have much performance degradation.
-For AIISH and NMCPC datasets respectively, as seen from Table~\ref{wer_aiish}.
-The WER performance is ($2.39\%$ and $19.03\%$) with the normal training scenario in GMM-HMM.
-It is $7.53\%$ to $32.93\%$ in XLS-R and $2.21\%$ to $7.33\%$ in Whisper for AIISH and NMCPC respectively.
-This shows that, though the CLP has utterances shifted formant locations, the ASR can model them and provide competitive performance while testing with normal.
-This may be due to the somewhat intact nature of the formant contour shape in normal and CLP speech.
-Further, it is also observed that, even with using CLP in training the performance in severe is very high in both GMM-HMM and the foundation models as well.
-This shows that severe utterances have some random distortion and are difficult to learn through ASR.
-To avoid the confusion that the claim of capturing formant contour shape and observed performance is due to the impact of the language model, the performance is evaluated without using LM.
-The performances in terms of PER also show a similar trend to WER.
-Hence justifies the claim.
-The nature of ASR to capture the formant contour shape, and the stability in performance in the normal test set when trained with CLP, motivates to augment CLP utterances to the training set.
+Although the ASR systems were trained on CLP speech, testing on normal speech did not result in significant performance degradation.
+As shown in Table~\ref{wer_aiish} and Table~\ref{wer_nmcpc}, the WER for AIISH and NMCPC under normal training with GMM-HMM is $3.31\%$ and $23.20\%$, respectively.
+For XLSR, the values are $1.65\%$ (AIISH) and $42\%$ (NMCPC), while for Whisper they are $8.26\%$ (AIISH) and $5.20\%$ (NMCPC).
+These results suggest that, despite the shifted formant locations in CLP speech, ASR models can capture the underlying structure and maintain competitive performance when tested on normal speech.
+This can be attributed to the relatively preserved contour shapes of the formants across normal and CLP speech.
+However, when evaluating severe speech, both GMM-HMM and the foundation models perform poorly, indicating that the severe utterances contain random distortions that are particularly difficult for ASR systems to model.
+To avoid confusion that the claim of capturing formant contour shape and observed performance is due to the impact of the language model, the performance is evaluated without using LM.
+The performances in terms of PER also show a similar trend to WER and hence justifies the claim.
+The nature of ASR to capture the formant contour shape and the stability in performance in the normal test set when trained with CLP, motivates to mix CLP utterances to the training set.
 This may help in improving the fairness of the system.
-Motivated by the facts, an augmentation study is performed and obtained performance along with the degree of unfairness or the fairness score tabulated in Table~\ref{alphabeta}.
+Motivated by the facts, a mixing study is performed and obtained performance along with the degree of unfairness or the fairness score tabulated in Table~\ref{alphabeta}.